Buikwe District: Tourist Attractions

 Mabira forest is located in the tropics north of the shoreline of Lake Victoria, immediately to the west of the River Nile.
 Mabira covers an area of 306 km2.
-It is the biggest forest reserve in central Uganda and its one of the few surviving rain forests remaining in Uganda.
+It is the biggest forest reserve in central Uganda and one of the few surviving rainforests remaining in Uganda.

-Mabira is well known for Ecotourism which started way back in the early 1980s.
+Mabira is well known for Ecotourism which started in the early 1980s.
 The forest harbors in excess of 300 species of birds, many of which are rare; including the pied hornbill, superb sunbird, grey parrot, crowned eagle, black-billed turacos and the endangered Nahan's Frankolin.
 There are over 300 plant species, some of which are of medicinal value.

 Among the services offered to tourists are guided forest walks, camping sites, picnic sites and environmental education and entertainment with local drama groups.
 There is a network of trails to facilitate the exploration of the forest.